ThomasBury/outlook_cal_explorer/README.md

 ## Output

 It is currently very basic and will compute fairly the time spent in meetings, taking into account the overlaps, out-of-office, blank and canceled events.
- - Time spent in meetings overall, with fraction of typical working day duration
+ - Time spent in meetings overall, with the fraction of typical working day duration
- - Time spent in agile related meetings (or whatever you want to report insted)
+ - Time spent in agile related meetings (or whatever you want to report instead)
- - The meetings are flagged using a list of keywords that you can modify (the better you encode the subjects, the better it'll work).
+ - The meetings are flagged using a list of keywords that you can modify (the better you encode the subjects in outlook, the better it'll work).
  - The corresponding charts: daily, weekly and monthly

+E.G.

 ![Avatar](sample_pic/output_example.png)